aalto-ui/sam/DOCUMENTATION.md

 # Documentation of SAM

 This document aims at presenting the global architecture and logic of SAM, along with some more specific tutorials covering important topics.
-It naturally complements the formal documentation, which is available online.
+It naturally complements the formal documentation of the different objets available in SAM.